- Free checking with no minimum balance

 - Other financial institutions offer higher yields on savings

-Pennsylvania State Employees Credit Union (PSECU) was created in 1934 and now has more than 500,000 members and $8 billion in assets.
+Pennsylvania State Employees Credit Union was created in 1934 and now has more than 550,000 members — and, as of December 2021, $8 billion in assets.

 PSECU was originally founded to help low-income state workers obtain loans at fair interest rates and better manage their money to improve their quality of life.
 Today, PSECU remains true to that vision with a wide range of loan products for its members, including auto loans, personal loans, home equity loans, mortgages, student loans and debt consolidation loans.

 PSECU has one checking product, which keeps things simple.
-The free checking account, with no minimum balance, offers a dividend payment of 0.10%.
-Not every credit union offers a dividend-earning checking account with overdraft protection and an optional Courtesy Pay feature, which covers ACH transactions and Bill Payer checks even if there isn’t money in your account.
-You can opt out of the Courtesy Pay service if you would prefer not to pay overdraft fees.
+The free checking account, with no minimum balance, offers a dividend rate of .
+Not every credit union offers a dividend-earning checking account with an optional Courtesy Pay feature, which covers up to $500 in ACH transactions and bill payer checks even if there isn’t money in your account.
+You can opt out of the Courtesy Pay service if you would prefer not to pay the $15-per-transaction fee.

 PSECU gives members access to a network of 70,000 fee-free ATMs, free checks and a free overdraft protection transfer service.
-Through the organization’s online banking service and digital banking app, members can get account alerts and a free credit score.
+Through the organization’s online banking platform and digital banking app, members can get account alerts and free credit score access.

 PSECU’s savings account products are also simple and straightforward.
-The organization permits members to open as many as four savings accounts with a single $5 deposit to secure your membership in the credit union.
+The organization permits members to opena savings account — and as many as four more savings shares — with a single $5 deposit to secure your membership in the credit union.

-Multiple savings accounts, all with a dividend yield of 0.15% APY, make it easy to manage your money and save for events.
+Multiple savings shares, all with a dividend yield of 0.50% APY, make it easy to manage your money and save for events.

-For instance, you can set up one account for emergency savings and work to accrue the recommended three to six months in emergency savings, set up another account for a family vacation and another for a down payment on a new car or home renovation.
-Seeing how your money is adding up in each account can help you determine where to allocate funds and inspire you to continue saving and see your money grow.
+For instance, you can set up one share for emergency savings and work to accrue the recommended three to six months in emergency savings, set up another share for a family vacation and another for a down payment on a new car or home renovation.

-The PSECU Money Market account offers dividends of 0.25% on balances greater than $500.
+PSECU’s money market account offers premium dividends on balances greater than $500.
 No minimum is required to open or maintain the account, making it the ideal long-term savings vehicle if you want to start small.

 For short- and long-term savings, a share certificate — the credit union version of a certificate of deposit — may be your best option.
 As long as you’re a member with $5 deposited in any PSECU savings account, you can take advantage of certificate savings at higher yields.

-The credit union offers share certificates with terms ranging from three to 60 months, with a three-month certificate returning 0.50% APY and a 60-month certificate bringing in APY.
+The credit union offers share certificates with terms ranging from three to 60 months, with a three-month certificate returning APY and a 60-month certificate bringing in APY.
 PSECU sometimes makes other terms available at promotional rates.

 A minimum deposit of $500 is required, and certificates are insured by the National Credit Union Administration — the credit union equivalent of the FDIC — for up to $250,000 across accounts.